 GRC professionals check the work of other cybersecurity specialists against commonly accepted checklists such as the Payment Card Industry Data Security Standard (PCI-DSS).
-They themselves may hold certifications such as Qualified Security Assessor (QSA) and Internal Security Assessor (ISA).
-In companies in the United States, they may audit company cybersecurity standards against the Risk Management Framework (RMF).
+They may hold certifications such as Qualified Security Assessor (QSA) and Internal Security Assessor (ISA).
+In companies in the United States they may audit company cybersecurity standards against the Risk Management Framework (RMF).
 In all of these duties, they need to maintain clear and open communications with the rest of the company to be able to communicate their findings and needs for improvement until cybersecurity issues are resolved.

 Identity and Access Management

-Identity and access management, also known as IAM, works across all systems and all platforms to manage identification, authorization, and permissions.
+Identity and access management, also known as IAM, works across all systems and all platforms to manage the identification, authorization, and permissions.
 These are cybersecurity experts who will understand use and security issues on devices ranging from smartphones and tablets to desktops and servers to mainframes.

 Even the largest companies usually outsource penetration testing.
 The penetration testing team intentionally attacks systems the same way a black hat hacker would.
-Obviously, internally sourced penetration testing puts interpersonal relationships under stress.
+Internally sourced penetration testing puts interpersonal relationships under stress.
 It is awkward for penetration testers who know company staff to conduct “human engineering tests in which they attempt to convince users to give up sensitive information.
-A dedicated externally sourced penetration team suffers no interpersonal pressures and is free to develop depth of expertise in testing techniques.
+A dedicated externally sourced penetration team suffers no interpersonal pressures and is free to develop a depth of expertise in testing techniques.